Indonesian Villagers Slaughter Nearly 300 Crocodiles In Revenge Attack

 “The crocodile slaughter is obviously against the law,” Manullang said.
 “Crocodiles are God’s creatures that need to be protected too.”

 Saltwater crocodiles, indigenous to Southeast Asia and northern Australia, are an endangered species, whose numbers have rapidly plummeted.
 Indonesia, alongside Malaysia, boasts some of the largest remaining populations of the creatures.
-The New Guinea crocodiles faced a similar fate, after they were heavily hunted in the mid-20th century for their skin.
+The New Guinea crocodiles faced a similar fate after they were heavily hunted in the mid-20th century for their skin.